hima12-awny/Base-Converter-and-Variable-Number-system-Calculation-GUI-Java/README.md

 # Base Converter and-Variable Number system Calculation

-This Programas was my way of practising Courses in OOP and Logic Design at my college. <br>
+This Programas was my way of practising Courses (OOP, Logic Design) at my college. <br>
 It includes:

 1. Converter